-- 1. That the report be received and noted - 2.
-To recommend to Council the approval of the Draft Bridge Asset Management Plan as contained in Appendix 3 for consultation.
+- 1. That the report be received and noted. - 2.
+That Council approve the Draft Bridge Asset Management Plan as per Appendix 3 for community consultation.

-Strategic Management Plan/Functional Strategy/Council Policy Alignment and well serviced community
+Strategic Management Plan/Functional Strategy/Council Policy Alignment and well serviced community occurs in consideration of the relevant financial, social and environmental management matters.